 Our philosophy at the Center is based on restoration-driven implant planning and execution.
 We like to start at the end point and work backwards.
 Having a team of clinicians that support the entire rehabilitation process allows us to support each-others clinical initiatives.
 We always have some version of a surgical template at surgery to assist the surgeon in visualizing the overall treatment plan.
 This process greatly reduces post-placement complications that are unfortunately becoming more commonplace in today’s practice.
 So the restoration drives that whole process.
 We always want to do what’s best for the patient, while not letting the patient drive the treatment.

-How do you use Osstell in your clinic and which are the main clinical benefits that you have experienced?
+How do you use Osstell in your clinic?
+In daily practice, what are the main benefits you see?

 Are you doing immediate or early loading?

 The philosophy at the implant center is centered around The International Team for Implantology’s (ITI) Clinical Recommendations for patient treatment.
 The ITI hosts Consensus Conferences every 4-years to update treatment protocols based upon scientific evidence and/or clinical expertise when needed.
 One area of note is with loading protocols, which have been redefined over the past several years.
 For example, in 2009, early loading was defined as 48 hours after implant placement to 3 months.
 Conventional loading was 3-6 months and immediate loading was 48 hours or less.
 As of 2014, the ITI has redefined loading protocols, so immediate loading today is less than one week.
 Early loading is greater than one week less than two months and conventional is anything over two months.
 We do all three, but the majority of the implants we place fall in the early loading category.